ai-summer-of-code/aisoc-sequel-tracks/README.md

 - General familiarity with Docker, shell scripting and cloud platforms is a plus.
 - Required familiarity in specialist areas:
   - **RAGs:** Prior knowledge of RAG implementation is REQUIRED for everyone, to the level covered in AISOC Season 1.
-  - **Agents:** For those mainly interested in productionizing agentic systems, prior knowledge in designing and implementing agents is required up to the level of the [Agents track](https://github.com/ai-summer-of-code/aisoc-sequel-tracks/#track-1-building-agentic-ai-systems).
+  - **Agents:** For those mainly interested in productionizing agentic systems, prior knowledge in Agentic systems is required up to the foundational level covered in [AISOC Season 1](https://github.com/ai-summer-of-code/aisoc-season-1).
   - **Models:** For those interested in production systems (RAGs, Agents, QnA, etc) with bare/finetuned LLMs, prior knowledge of the inner workings of LLMs is required, up to the level of the [LLM Training track](https://github.com/ai-summer-of-code/aisoc-sequel-tracks/#track-2-training-serving-scaling-and-debugging-llms).

 **Delivery Mode**